 Compared to conventional stereo microscopes, the Leica A60 F gives you 100% more depth of field.
 The energy-saving LED illuminator makes lamp replacement unnecessary, lowers operating costs and protects your eyes with the diffuser.

-Includes Microscope, Flex Arm Stand, LED Ring Light and Lens Shield.
+Includes Microscope, Flex Arm Stand, LED Ring Light and Lens Shield - and power cord!
 Objective Lenses for expanded field of view and greater working distances are optional (See note below).

 Increased productivity, optimum visibility of products and components, easy processing of subassemblies industrial production of electronic components and medical devices requires a highly specialized microscope.

 Optimally suited to the requirements of micro-manufacturing, the Leica A60 stereomicroscope system can effectively increase productivity.
 With sophisticated Leica Microsystems' precision optics, working with the microscope is significantly faster and more convenient.
 A low cost of ownership makes the Leica A60 an investment that pays off.

 Ergonomic design is a prerequisite for increased comfort and convenience during work and more performance capacity, which can lead to a higher quality end product.
 The Leica A60 is optimized for long periods of continuous use, can be used intuitively, and quickly adapts to different users.